 A small percentage of people will not respond to non-surgical treatment.
 I find that people with severe night pain are usually ready to have surgery sooner.
 They are miserable …as are those who live with them.
 Because we have a surgical option proven to diminish or eliminate night pain in your shoulder, it may be a reasonable option for you to consider if you do not respond to non-surgical or conservative treatment.

-Research has shown that surgery on your rotator cuff to repair a rotator cuff tear or to reverse tendinosis can dramatically improve or eliminate your night pain.
+Research has shown that surgery on your rotator cuff to repair a rotator cuff tear or to treat tendinosis can dramatically improve or eliminate your night pain.

 A fair number of shoulder surgeons are currently utilizing this technology.